Is it Cheaper to Buy or Build A House in NZ

 Source: REINZ

-Now we have an approximation of the rough cost of median-size building plots around the country, it’s time to factor in building costs.
+Now we have an idea of land values, it’s time to factor in building costs.

 Region Land Cost Cost of New Build New Build + Land